AsahiLinux/docs/m1n1:User-Guide.md

 proxyclient/tools/chainload.py -r build/m1n1.bin
 ```

-### Running a Linux kernel as a VM guest, with virtual UART
+### Running a Linux kernel as a m1n1 hypervisor guest, with virtual UART

 First, open the secondary port (e.g. `/dev/ttyACM1`) with a serial terminal: